amaranth-lang/amaranth/docs/lang.rst

 Bitwise, shift, and rotate operators
 ------------------------------------

-All bitwise and shift operations on integers provided by Python can be used on nMigen values as well.
+All bitwise and shift operations on integers provided by Python can be used on Amaranth values as well.

 Similar to arithmetic operations, if any operand of a bitwise expression is signed, the expression itself is signed as well.
 A shift expression is signed if the shifted value is signed.
 A rotate expression is always unsigned.

 Rotate operations with variable rotate amounts cannot be efficiently synthesized for non-power-of-2 widths of the rotated value.
 Because of that, the rotate operations are only provided for constant rotate amounts, specified as Python :py:class:`int`\ s.

-The following table lists the bitwise and shift operations provided by nMigen:
+The following table lists the bitwise and shift operations provided by Amaranth:

 ===================== ========================================== ======
 Operation             Description                                Notes